Machine translation: 1960–1975

 Researchers continued to join the field as the Association for Machine Translation and Computational Linguistics was formed in the U.S. (1962) and the National Academy of Sciences formed the Automatic Language Processing Advisory Committee (ALPAC) to study MT (1964).
 Real progress was much slower, however, and after the ALPAC report (1966), which found that the ten-year-long research had failed to fulfill expectations, funding was greatly reduced.
 According to a 1972 report by the Director of Defense Research and Engineering (DDR&E), the feasibility of large-scale MT was reestablished by the success of the Logos MT system in translating military manuals into Vietnamese during that conflict.

 The French Textile Institute also used MT to translate abstracts from and into French, English, German and Spanish (1970); Brigham Young University started a project to translate Mormon texts by automated translation (1971).

-1975 and beyond
+1975-1980s

 SYSTRAN, which "pioneered the field under contracts from the U.S. government" in the 1960s, was used by Xerox to translate technical manuals (1978).
 Beginning in the late 1980s, as computational power increased and became less expensive, more interest was shown in statistical models for machine translation.
 MT became more popular after the advent of computers.
 SYSTRAN's first implementation system was implemented in 1988 by the online service of the French Postal Service called Minitel.
 Various computer based translation companies were also launched, including Trados (1984), which was the first to develop and market Translation Memory technology (1989), though this is not the same as MT.
 The first commercial MT system for Russian / English / German-Ukrainian was developed at Kharkov State University (1991).